Yamini2001/DSA-Questions/README.md

 188.  **ContainerWithMostWater.java**: Return the maximum amount of water a container can store.
 189.  **PacificAtlanticWaterFlow.java**: Return a 2D list of grid coordinates result where result[i] = [ri, ci] denotes that rain water can flow from cell (ri, ci) to both the Pacific and Atlantic oceans.
 190.  **SwimRisingWater.java**: Return the minimum time until you can reach the bottom right square (n - 1, n - 1) if you start at the top left square (0, 0).
+191.  **AvoidFloodInCity.java**: The country has an infinite number of lakes.
+Initially, all the lakes are empty, but when it rains over the nth lake, the nth lake becomes full of water.
+If it rains over a lake that is full of water, there will be a flood.
+Your goal is to avoid floods in any lake.